 William De Herder, Conference Organizer

 Dr. William De Herder is the Conference Organizer of the OWCA.
-Currently the Assistant Director of the Michigan Technological University Multiliteracies Center, he has also worked as a graduate consultant in the Central Michigan University Writing Center and a paraprofessional tutor in the Ferris State University Writing Center.
+Currently the Writing Specialist directing the University of Kansas Medical Center Writing Center, he has also worked as an assistant director in the Michigan Technological University Multiliteracies Center, a graduate consultant in the Central Michigan University Writing Center and a paraprofessional tutor in the Ferris State University Writing Center.
 He earned his BS in English and Psychology, as well as his MA in Creative Writing, from Central Michigan University.
 He earned his PhD in Rhetoric, Theory, and Culture from Michigan Technological University.
 His research interests work at the intersections of writing center studies, technical communication, and cultural studies.

 Cynthia Pengilly, At-Large Representative

 Cynthia Pengilly (Ph.D., Old Dominion University) was a co-founder of the Online Writing Centers Community and is now an At-Large Representative of the OWCA.
 She is an Assistant Professor of English and Co-Director of the Technical Writing Program at Central Washington University.
 She teaches courses in technical and professional communication, cultural rhetorics, medical/health rhetoric, and new media.
 Her research explores rhetoric, technology, and activism with a particular focus on competing representations and articulations of identity in online spaces.
 She also specializes in digital rhetoric and innovative pedagogical strategies in online writing instruction (OWI) and online tutoring.
 Dr. Pengilly has several forthcoming articles and book chapters.